benjamin-garn/fhem-apsystems-ecu/README.md

 ## Technical Details

 For the time beeing, the FHEM module does only provide LastSystemPower, CurrentDayEnergy and LifeTimeEnergy.
 It was tested with ECU-B.
-By default they are fetched every 60 from the ECU.
+By default they are fetched every 60 seconds from the ECU.
 The ECU itself updates them every 5 minutes.

 For further development, I provided [test-ecu.pl](test-ecu.pl).
 It will display all the available readouts from ECU.